ch3ny1/AdvTraj_ID_Transfer/README.md

 ## Adversarial Trajectories in 2D

 For adversarial trajectories generation on 2D plane and plot the corresponding patterns, run code chunks in `random_traj_gen_2D.ipynb`.
+It generates a target moving straight and spawns the attacker at an random position above the target.
+For each simulation, at each time step the target moves while the attacker optimizes for its trajectory to transfer its ID to the target.
+An aggregated trajectories will be plotted for various runs of the simulation.
+Also, the decomposition of x and y speed that helps understand the pattern behind the adversarial trajectories follow.

 ## CARLA Simulation

 Firstly, follow instructions at: https://carla.readthedocs.io/en/0.9.14/start_quickstart/ to install CARLA 0.9.14.

 Next, start CARLA and execute the code chunks in ipynb files starts with attack/baseline to obtain attack success rates against SORT.
+For each of the scenarios, both the target and attacker are spawned at random positions within approriate range (defined in yaml config).
+At each time step, the attacker moves to the optimized location and attempts to transfer its ID to the target.
+The attacker stops movement once the attack is successful.